laserpilot/Installation_Up_4evr/Installation_Up_4evr.md

 You can rename "Notification Center" to "Notification Center_DEACTIVATE" or something (or you can move it) - and then you won't get any obnoxiously "helpful" Notification Center popups.

+If necessary, You can also hide all of the desktop icons with this terminal command:

+> defaults write com.apple.finder CreateDesktop -bool false

 **Step 2: Boot into your software**
 -------------------------------